 Working with an estate planning attorney is an important and very necessary investment.
 By investing in an estate planning attorney now, you could save thousands of dollars and hours in the future.

-To begin working with a qualified estate planning attorney in North Carolina today, contact the Salines-Mondello Law Firm, PC office by phone at (910) 777-5734 and schedule your first, fully confidential consultation.
+To begin working with a qualified estate planning attorney in North Carolina today, contact the Salines-Mondello Law Firm, PC today.
+With extensive experience in assisting a diverse clientele who seek to plan for the future and safeguard their assets or loved ones, Salines-Mondello Law Firm, PC proudly extends its legal planning services to individuals of all genders, sexual orientations, ages, backgrounds, identities, and asset levels.
+You can contact our office by phone at (910) 777-5734 and schedule your first, fully confidential consultation.